bubikhonza/mlpsuite/README.md

-## Modifying input data
+## Exploring and editing data
-If input data for training needs transformation, you can use jupyter container (jupyterlab) for this purpose - /shared_usr/* contains directory shared between every container
+If you need to explore or edit the training data, you can use jupyter container for this purpose - /shared_usr/* contains directory shared between every container.
+You can then reference it in pipeline.yml

 ## Infrastructure: